toddamoda/pyyxellsfgffg/blog/content/page/introduction.md

 - Implemented in Python, based on popular, open-source Python packages
 - Cross-platform, multi-purpose framework with wide range of potential applications
 - Users can add new simulation models easily and quickly
+- The European Southern Observatory has already joined the growing Pyxel collaboration